knorrie/python-btrfs/README.md

 abstraction level.
 However again, that allows us to also be creative and make optimized utilities for our own special use cases.

-An example is the `btrfs-balance-least-used` program that you can find in the `bin` directory.
-It's a modified algorithm for using btrfs balance to compact allocated space (i.e. defragment free space) as fast and efficient as possible by taking the usage ratio of the individual allocations of raw disk space into account.

 ## Show me some example code!

 Let's for example have a look at the equivalent of the `btrfs fi df /` command: